City Attorney Mike Feuer announcing settlement with Motel 6, with area Councilmember Monica Rodriguez.

 Deputy City Attorneys Suzanne Spillane and Christian Commelin of the City Attorney’s Citywide Nuisance Abatement Program managed the negotiations.

 Since taking office, City Attorney Feuer has filed 94 nuisance abatement lawsuits, securing 94 injunctions and collected more than $1 million.
 He has established an easy-to-use online method through which residents may report properties with gang and/or narcotics activity in their neighborhoods.
-He's asking residents to report these properties by calling his office at (213) 978-8340 or visiting this page.
+He's asking residents to report problem properties by calling his office at (213) 978-8340 or visiting this page.
 All reports may be made anonymously.